jordwalke/CommonML/README.md

   namespace).
 - Developing/depending on local packages is the same as developing against remote dependencies.
 (Just use the standard `npm link` command).
-- `CommonML` autogenerates autocompletion for internal modules and dependencies in addition to docs.

 >> This is merely an experiment that explores an OCaml based compilation workflow based on the familiar `CommonJS`. `OPAM` is the official, high